-Evaluators must be located within a 300-mile radius.
+Evaluators must be located within a 215-mile radius of the San Luis Obispo County SELPA office.
 Evaluators outside of this area will be approved only on an exceptional basis, provided the parent can demonstrate the necessity of using personnel outside the specified area.
-Any expenses beyond the evaluation and attendance of the evaluator at the subsequent IEP team meeting at which the IEE is considered (e.g., food, lodging, transportation, etc.) will not be covered by the District in the cost of the IEE.
+Any expenses beyond the evaluation and attendance of the evaluator at the subsequent IEP team meeting at which the IEE is considered (e.g., food, lodging, transportation, etc.) will not be covered by the LEA in the cost of the IEE.